LIFE in Nantwich could get perilous

 North West Ambulance Service (NWAS) - a quango, apparently, and

-so not elected by the general public - is standardising its
+so not elected by the general public - was standardising its

 service after the Cheshire trust area was merged with those of Manchester

 and Lancashire.
-It has been claimed this would mean the Nantwich
+It had been claimed this would mean the Nantwich

 paramedics being brought down to the level of other, less